9Ahmed6/capstone-project-zaka/README.md

 This project uses **one Qwen-VL model** for both language and vision.

-First, it sends only text to Qwen-VL including:
+For each action chunk, it sends Qwen-VL:

 - HandX-style features
 - action library

-At this stage, Qwen-VL acts like the LLM.
+- chunk timestamps
+- sampled video frames

+This is a one-pass call.
+Qwen-VL sees the motion features, the allowed labels, and the visual frames at the same time.

-It creates a first guess, such as:
+It creates the final chunk annotation, such as:

 ```json
 {